tournament-js/autonomy/README.md

 Autonomy is a lightweight functional helper library.
 It is meant to complement an ES6 style with curried helpers, math helpers, curried accessors and higher order looping constructs.

-These library is partly inspired by Haskell's [Prelude](https://hackage.haskell.org/package/base/docs/Prelude.html), but its exports are optimized for JavaScript semantics and performance.
+These library is partly inspired by Haskell's [Prelude](https://hackage.haskell.org/package/base/docs/Prelude.html).

 ## Usage
 Use it with qualified imports with the yet unfinished module `import` syntax or attach it to the short variable of choice.
 For selling points, here's how it will look with ES7 modules.